samsquire/eventually-consistent-mesh/README.md

 # node_lww

-`node_lww.py` uses timestamps to resolve conflicts.
+`node_lww.py` uses timestamps to resolve conflicts, received broadcasted data is sorted when retrieving a value, so all servers that are synchronized shall agree on a value.

+If there is a split brain, then a server shall report a different value for that split.